tplgy/bonefish/README.md

 Bonefish
 ========

 Bonefish is an open-source C++ WAMP application router that enables building applications from loosely-coupled components.
 It currently supports the WAMP Basic Profile and RawSocket Transport as part of the Advanced Profile.
+Bonefish is capable of hosting multiple routers each with their own realm and associated set of websocket and/or rawsocket endpoints.

 For more information on WAMP, see http://wamp.ws/